Table of Contents

 Oscillations are processes in which a physical quantity changes periodically for a period of time.
 These include movements that occur periodically around an idle position.

 The most significant vibration form is the harmonic vibration; this periodic change of a physical quantity is sinusoidal.
 All other vibration modes are not harmonious.

 Basic Concepts of Oscillations and Waves

 - The amplitude is the extent of a wave measured from the highest peak down to the zero position.

-- The period duration T is the time needed for an oscillating body to move back and forth, i.e. to fulfill 1 period.
-It is often referred to as period.
+- The period duration T is the time needed for an oscillating body to move back and forth, i.e. to fulfill one period.
+It is often referred to as the period.

 - Frequency is the quotient of the number of periods and the time required for it.

 - Elongation is defined as the current distance from the zero position.

 - Circular frequency is the angular velocity of a circular movement whose projection on a straight line results in a harmonic oscillation.

-- The phase is specified by the 2 oscillation parameters, elongation and time, and is indicative of the current state of oscillation.
+- The phase is specified by the two oscillation parameters—elongation and time—and is indicative of the current state of oscillation.

-- The damped oscillation is an oscillation in which the amplitude of the oscillating quantity decreases with time due to frictional forces.
+- The damped oscillation is an oscillation in which the amplitude of the oscillating quantity decreases with time because of frictional forces.

 Undamped Harmonic Oscillation

 Harmonic oscillations are also referred to as sine oscillations.
-The reason for this is that its elongation is a sinusoidal function of time.
+The reason for this is that the harmonic oscillation elongation is a sinusoidal function of time.

-At any given time of harmonic oscillation, a force acts in the direction of acceleration that wants to bring the oscillating body to its center position.
+At any given time during harmonic oscillation, a force acts in the direction of acceleration that wants to bring the oscillating body back to its center position.
 This force is known as the restoring force.
 This restoring force is proportional to the elongation.